nivekcode/ng-sortgrid/README.md

 | Value             | Description                                                                                                                                    | Default|
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------------------|--------|
 | sorted: EventEmitter<NgsgOrderChange<T> | Emits an event after we sorted the items, each event is of type NgsgOrderChange.
 The NgsgOrderChange contains the previousOrder and the currentOrder.
 Both are freshly created arrays.                                                         |undefined|

+# Mobile usage

+If you want to use those events on mobile you probably have to use some polyfills in order to emit all the needed events.
+Including this polyfill in your app should do the trick. https://github.com/timruffles/mobile-drag-drop.